 You may not realize it, but your workplace design plays an important role in supporting or hindering communication between generations.
 An outdated workplace where employees sit in cubicles with physical barriers isn’t as likely to foster the kind of casual conversation that builds strong relationships.
 At the same time, a completely open office design can be distracting to employees who are accustomed to more traditional environments (and introverts who need a quieter place to be productive.)
 Make sure your office has the right mix of space—including large meeting rooms, huddle areas designed for collaboration and quiet areas employees can reserve at a moment’s notice.

 Regardless of how much you have experienced or how much schooling you have, there is always more we can learn.
 Millennials and Gen Z can learn some great lessons from older generations that they can apply to every aspect of their lives.
 Gen Xers and Baby Boomers can learn from the younger generations as well—and not just about technology.
 Always encourage learning and growth within your team.

-Personalize Your Approach to Communications in the Workplace
+Personalize your approach to communication in the workplace

 One of your primary duties as a facilities manager is to ensure your employees have what they need, when they need it.
-A happy employee equals a productive employee.
-One of the best ways to ensure this gets done is to get to know your team as individuals.
-Never make assumptions based on their age, sex or position.
+A happy employee is a productive employee.
+One of the best ways to ensure this gets done is to know your team as individuals.
+Never make assumptions based on their age, sex, or position.
 Make an effort to discover what works best for each and adjust your efforts accordingly.
-Remember, just because you are in charge does not mean your way is always the right way--you may even learn something you hadn't considered before.
+Remember, just because you are in charge does not mean your way is always the right way- you may even learn something you hadn’t considered before.